getodk/docs/contributing.rst

   .. figure:: /img/{document-subdirectory}/{file}.*
     :alt: Alt text.
 Every image should have descriptive alt text.

-    The rest of the indented content will be the caption.
+    The rst of the indented content will be the caption.
 This can be a short sentence or several paragraphs.
 Captions can contain any other rst markup.

 .. _image-names: